christopherhuntley/data5405/Syllabus.md

 ### Professionalism (20% of Course Grade)
 Professionals get the job done.
 As you progress through the course, you will be asked to complete various DataCamp tutorials, challenge exercises, quizzes, and other hands-on work. **Please complete all assignments on time, as specified, using the resources above to the best of your ability.**
 ### Quizzes (50% of Course Grade)
-There will be four quizzes.
-They will be given on the days shown in the attached schedule of classes.
-Quizzes are closed book and closed notes.
-They are designed to last about 25 minutes, though you may take longer if needed. **Quizzes will be graded within 48 hours, after which missing submissions will be assigned a score of 0.** If you have a conflict with a quiz date, you may arrange to *take the quiz early*.
+Quizzes will be given on the days shown in the attached schedule of classes.
+They are **closed book / notes.** and designed to last about 25 minutes, though you may take longer if needed. **Quizzes will be graded on the dates given below, after which missing submissions will be assigned a score of 0.
+After the second missed quiz, the maximum class grade is a B-.** If you have a conflict with a quiz date, you may arrange to *take the quiz early*.
 ### Final Project (30% of Course Grade)
-The final project is meant to be a demonstration that you are ready for the Python for Analytics course.
+The final project is meant to be a demonstration that you are ready for the DATA 6505 course, which includes a heavy dose of work with big datasets in pandas.
 ### Grading Scale
 All assignment grades are entered into the gradebook on a GPA scale, where A is 3.67+, A- is 3.34-3.66, etc. The overall course grade is then the weighted average of the grades.